ahpohl/fronius-bridge/README.md

 ## Configuration

-fronius-ng is configured via a YAML file.
+fronius-bridge is configured via a YAML file.
 Below is a complete example followed by a field-by-field reference.

 ### Example config